nsklaus/amiwb/dotfiles/browser_extension/amigaos-theme/README.md

 3. Click "Load unpacked"
 4. Select this `amigaos-theme` folder

+## Features

+- Classic AmigaOS gray color scheme for browser UI
+- Works on tabs, toolbar, and browser frame
+- Complements the Simple Color Replacer extension for complete AmigaOS look

 ## Colors

 - Frame: Dark gray (#808280)
 - Toolbar: Workbench gray (#a0a2a0)
 - Text: Black (#000000)
 - URL bar: Light gray (#c0c2c0)
+- Tab separators and borders: Dark gray/black

+## Where to Find It

+After installation, the theme won't appear in `brave://extensions` (this is normal for themes).
+You can see and manage it in `brave://settings/appearance`

 ## Compatibility